RamSailopal/yotta-prom-graf/README.md

     export YOTTA_PROM_PORT="8001"

-Add the contents of prometheus.yml to your existing Prometheus configuration changing the target address and port accordingly
+Add the contents of prometheus.yml to your existing Prometheus configuration, changing the target address and port accordingly

 Add the _TSTRUNNER.m routine to your existing YottaDB environment through adding it to the routines directory i.e: